 Here is a list of the baby things we used the most between 4 and 8 months old!
 There is no sponsored content in this post.
 However, it does contain affiliate links.
-Thanks for supporting my blog at no extra cost to you!
+You can read more about that here.
+Thank you!

 A few months ago I posted a little list of the things we used and valued the most during Tootie’s first four months.
 We’re still many items from that list a ton (the stroller, the humidifier, the muslin blankets, and the bandanna bibs).
 But as she has grown and changed, she has unfortunately grown out of a lot of these things.
 We’ve passed most of them on to friends and family, and I sold a few things.
 I’m going to share a quick little update on the baby stuff we’ve used the most in the past 4 months.

 1. Melissa & Doug toys.
 I listened to their How I Built This episode last year and enjoyed it, so I was keen on checking out their toys.
 Our neighbor gave us one of the sound puzzles, and it keeps Tootie very occupied—so much so that she got a second one on Prime Day.
 She also loves the Geometric Stacker, particularly the mesmerizing red ball.

 2. Monochrome foam play mat.
 This was kind of an impulse purchase one day, but it’s ended up being a fantastic investment.
 We have this upstairs where we have wood floors.
 I guess we’re getting old, because it was getting uncomfortable to be down on the floor with her for long periods of time.
 We don’t use the “sides” on this.

 3. Stack cups.
 Highly prized!
 She really loves these things.
 Since they are only $4, we bought two sets.
 We use them in the pool, in the bath, in the car, or just hanging out around the house.
 They stack up nicely and compact for the diaper bag, too.